highmed/dsf-process-tutorial/exercises/exercise-2.md

    ```
    docker-compose up dic-fhir
    ```
    Verify the DSF FHIR server started successfully.
-You can access the webservice of the DSF FHIR server at https://dic/fhir.
-   The DSF FHIR server uses a server certificate that was generated during the first maven build.
-To authenticate yourself to the server you can use the client certificate located at `.../dsf-process-tutorial/test-data-generator/cert/Webbrowser_Test_User/Webbrowser_Test_User_certificate.p12` (Password: password).

 2. Start the DSF BPE server for the `Test_DIC` organization in another console at location `.../dsf-process-tutorial/test-setup`:
    ```
    docker-compose up dic-bpe
    ```
    Verify the DSF BPE server started successfully and deployed the `highmedorg_helloDic` process.
-The DSF BPE server should print a message that the process was deployed.
-The DSF FHIR server should now have a new ActivityDefinition resource.
-Go to https://dic/fhir/ActivityDefinition to check if the expected resource was created by the BPE while deploying the process.
-The returned FHIR Bundle should contain a single ActivityDefinition.
-Also, go to https://dic/fhir/StructureDefinition?url=http://highmed.org/fhir/StructureDefinition/task-hello-dic to check if the expected [Task](http://hl7.org/fhir/R4/task.html) profile was created.

 3. Start the `highmedorg_helloDic` process by posting a specific FHIR [Task](http://hl7.org/fhir/R4/task.html) resource to the DSF FHIR server of the `Test_DIC` organization:
    Execute therefore the `main` method of the `org.highmed.dsf.process.tutorial.TutorialExampleStarter` class to create the [Task](http://hl7.org/fhir/R4/task.html) resource needed to start the `highmedorg_helloDic` process.

    Verify that the `highmedorg_helloDic` process was executed by the DSF BPE server.
 The BPE server should: